Carpet Beetles in Bed

 Where Can You Find Carpet Beetle?

 Indoors, the beetles prefer to inhabit areas like the basement and attics and wherever they are likely to come across dead insects to eat, and abandoned nests to stay in.
-Outdoors, they zero in on old nests belonging to birds and rodents, to live and mate while feasting upon pollen and nectar.
+Outdoors, they stay in on old nests belonging to birds and rodents, to live and mate while feasting on pollen and nectar.

 They find their way into our homes via chinks in foundations, door and window frames.
 They even sometimes piggyback on the plants and flowers that we take home.
 Carpet beetles food preferences range from plants and flowers to fur, fabric, and hair too.

 The Damage Carpet Beetles Can Do

 The larval hairs of carpet beetles can lead to an allergic reaction and lung irritations when inhaled.
 That apart, carpet beetle larvae chew on the fabric materials in our homes and taking a toll on costly furs, curtains, carpets, and upholstery as their food sources.
 So having carpet beetles in your home is a health hazard.